stardot/beebem-windows/README.txt

    BeebEm -KbdCmd "OSCLI\s2\STAPE\s2\S\nPAGE=3584\nCH.\s22\S\n" test.uef

 These command lines can be put into Windows shortcuts or Windows scripts.
-See the BeebEmLocal.vbs and BeebEmTorch.vbs scripts for examples.
+See the BeebEmLocal.vbs script for example.

 If the specified <data directory> does not exist BeebEm will offer to create it.
 BeebEm will copy a default set of data to the data directory.
 The